And this week I went to Leman Street Tavern in Aldgate.

-Unexpectedly, I’ve had a really very good roast dinner.
+Unexpectedly, I’ve had a really very good roast dinner at Leman Street Tavern.
 And virtually nobody else was in the restaurant.
 Highlights and lowlights are a struggle to pick out.
 Either the gravy or the cauliflower cheese.
 I’m going for the gorgeous gravy – as we’ve seen in the past a bad gravy can ruin a dinner, and this was as close to perfect as I will get all year.
 Lowlight – that I chose gammon instead of beef?
 There isn’t really a lowlight.
 Is lowlight even a word?

 I’m going to score it 8.18 out of 10.
 Had I chosen the beef – this would have been an 8.5, maybe an 8.6.
 But the gammon was just good – the beef was excellent.
 Other scores on the table ranged from an 8.5 to a 9.1.
 I have a feeling that my parents might be getting the train from Hull for future roast clubs.

 I’m kinda stunned.
 Why is this place so empty?
 Did I just get lucky?
 I’m sure that you follow my every twist and turn – make sure you do add this to your to-do list.

 Next Sunday I’m going east to the land of hipsters.
 And it will be hipster-central.